 These are components that gradually wear down through normal use:

-✔ Pickup screens or tines
+✔ Pickup tines or screens

 ✔ Bearings, bushings, and seals